ronitblenz/100DaysOfCloud/Journey/011/Readme.md

 ## Introduction

-I made a IAM user through my Root account in AWS.
+I made an IAM user through my Root account in AWS.
 In addition, I stored the credentials in aws-vault which helps to execute commands faster and user-specific.
 Then, I installed Docker and Terraform in my local system Finally, deployed an EC2 using Terraform